SpaceXpanse/Whitepaper/README.md

 - NFTs for ownership of land, objects and goods
 - Massive near-real economy
 - <!-- Decentralized --> Artificial inteligence and machine learning for automation of the gameplay <!-- : NPCs, mining, defence, navigation and communication --> /TBD/
-- A possibility for VR gameplay <!-- for mobile phones.
+- VR gameplay <!-- for mobile phones.
 XR too -->
 <!-- - A possibility for real-time monitoring and customization of story arcs /scenario injection/ -->
 <!-- - Enable users to fund projects like custom-made objects through **MetaDAO** -->
 <!--